-While your computer is connected to an access point, data transfer interruptions may occur if a large file is exchanged or the computer is placed in close proximity to microwaves and cordless telephones. the computer is placed in close proximity to microwaves and cordiess telephones.
+While your computer is connected to an access point, data transfer interruptions may occur if a large file is exchanged or the computer is placed in close proximity to microwaves and cordless telephones.
 Move your computer closer to the access point.
 Make sure the access point connection is intact.
 Change the access point channel.
 See the manual that came with your access point for more information.

 Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
 Follow the steps in What should I do if my computer cannot